DanielOrDany/JavaClasses_lab1/README.md

 # JavaClasses
-A simple Java class based on a medical device
+A simple Java class based on a Airline